 After your concussion from a car accident has been diagnosed by an Atlanta orthopedic doctor, treatments will vary depending on your situation.
 Orthopedic doctors will commonly prescribe rest, meaning a lighter school or work load, avoiding screens and reading, abstaining from sports and more.

-If your injury is more severe, the orthopedist might prescribe medication or other treatments.
+If your car accident injuries are more severe, the orthopedist might prescribe medication or other treatments.
 Contact AICA Orthopedics to book an appointment.